timescale/docs/mst/security.md

 Customer access to provided services is only provided over TLS encrypted connections.
 There is no option for using unencrypted plaintext connections.

-Communication between virtual machines within Timescale Cloud is secured with either TLS or IPsec.
+Communication between virtual machines within Managed Service for TimescaleDB is secured with either TLS or IPsec.
 There are no unencrypted plaintext connections.

 Virtual machines network interfaces are protected by a dynamically configured